 How life-threatening is it?

-Aneurysms aren’t something that we can see just by looking at ourselves in a mirror.
+Aneurysms aren’t something we can see just by looking at ourselves in a mirror.
 Usually, you don’t have any symptoms until something goes catastrophically wrong that threatens your life.
 So, what is an aneurysm?
 How does it form?
 What can you do to treat them?
 How can you prevent one from occurring?

 The number one thing that you need to maintain control of is your blood pressure.
-When your pressure is elevated, it makes it easier for the weakened blood vessel wall of the aneurysm to rupture.
-There are several things that you can do to control your blood pressure, such as eating a healthy diet that is low in fat and sodium.
-Another key element is to exercise regularly because this helps your heart to function more effectively.
-It is vital to not smoke or use recreational drugs because they can significantly affect your blood pressure.
+When your pressure is elevated, it’s easier for the aneurysm’s weakened blood vessel wall to rupture.
+You can do several things to control your blood pressure, such as eating a healthy diet low in fat and sodium.
+Another critical element is to exercise regularly because this helps your heart to function more effectively.
+Not smoking or using recreational drugs is vital because they can significantly affect your blood pressure.

-Aneurysms can be life threatening, but with quick and appropriate interventions, it is possible to recover from a rupture.
+Aneurysms can be life-threatening, but with quick and appropriate interventions, it is possible to recover from a rupture.
 If you have any questions or concerns, please speak with your doctor.
 If you would like more information, please visit the American Heart Association’s Aneurysm page at http://www.heart.org/en/health-topics/aortic-aneurysm/what-is-an-aneurysm